Billing & Operations

 03How do I handle February in RPM billing?

 February has only 28 days (29 in leap years), which falls short of the 30-day minimum for CPT 99454.
 Three solutions exist: (1) Push the March device cycle forward by 2 days so February runs from Feb 1 to Mar 2, creating a full 30-day window.
-(2) Accept the 28-day February and bill the new 99445 code ($28.40) for partial-period device supply.
+(2) Accept the 28-day February and bill 99445 instead — CMS set 99445 at the same rate as 99454 ($52.11), so there is no revenue loss.
 (3) Use rolling 30-day billing, which naturally crosses February boundaries without issues.

 04What are CPT codes 99445 and 99470?